 Law of Victims and Land Restitution in Colombia: Public Debates and ‘Glocal’ Agendas

 Law 1448 of Victims and Land Restitution was ratified in Colombia in June 2011.
 Intergovernmental organizations, countries and non-state actors supported the Colombian government in the design and implementation of the initiative.
-Drawing on a framing analysis, namely, Entman and Serra’s analysis of international frame projection, this paper explores the dynamics of convergence and contestation between international and domestic sectors in relation to the legislation’s implications for rural development and peace.
+Drawing on a framing analysis, namely Entman and Serra’s analysis of international frame projection, this article explores the dynamics of convergence and contestation between international and domestic sectors in relation to the legislation’s implications for rural development and peace.
 The results suggest a need to understand the ‘glocal’ flows of political communication in contexts of governance and to illustrate the contradictions emerging from the humanitarian and developmental agendas of international cooperation.

-La Ley 1448 de Víctimas y Restitución de Tierras fue sancionada en Colombia en Junio de 2011.
+La Ley 1448 de Víctimas y Restitución de Tierras fue sancionada en Colombia en junio de 2011.
 Organizaciones intergubernamentales, países y actores no estatales apoyaron al Gobierno colombiano en el diseño e implementación de la iniciativa.
-A partir de un análisis de encuadres, así como el análisis de la proyección internacional de encuadres de Entman y Serra, este artículo explora las dinámicas de convergencia y competencia entre sectores internacionales y nacionales en relación con las implicaciones de la legislación para el desarrollo ural y la paz.
-Los resultados sugieren la necesidad de entender los flujos ‘glocales’ de la comunicación política en contextos de gobernanza, e ilustra las contradicciones que emergen de las agendas de cooperación internacional humanitarias y para el desarrollo.
+A partir de un análisis de encuadres, así como el análisis de la proyección internacional de encuadres de Entman y Serra, este artículo explora las dinámicas de convergencia y competencia entre sectores internacionales y nacionales en relación con las implicaciones de la legislación para el desarrollo rural y la paz.
+Los resultados sugieren la necesidad de entender los flujos ‘glocales’ de la comunicación política en contextos de gobernanza e ilustra las contradicciones que emergen de las agendas de cooperación internacional humanitarias y para el desarrollo.

 Key words: Law 1448 of Victims and Land Restitution, Colombia, framing analysis, peace, rural development, governance, international cooperation, transitional justice

-Law of Victims and Land Restitution in Colombia: Public Debates and ‘Glocal’ Agendas
+Public Debates and ‘Glocal’ Agendas

-Law 1448 of Victims and Land Restitution was ratified on June 10, 2011 by the Colombian president Juan Manuel Santos and came into force on January 1, 2012.
+The Colombian president Juan Manuel Santos ratified Law 1448 of Victims and Land Restitution on June 10, 2011, and the Law came into force on January 1, 2012.
 It constitutes an unprecedented attempt to end decades of armed conflict by applying a transitional justice framework for the compensation of victims.
 Moreover, its implementation also aims to foster rural development in line with international economic and food security goals.
-Despite the international support for the design, promotion and implementation of this statute, it has proven to be a highly contentious and hotly debated issue in the impacted national and international sectors.
+Despite the international support for the design, promotion, and implementation of this statute, it has proven to be a highly contentious and hotly debated issue in the affected national and international sectors.

-This paper considers how international and domestic actors framed Law 1448 and what its implications are in terms of peace and rural development.
+This article considers how international and domestic actors framed Law 1448 and what its implications are in terms of peace and rural development.
 Moreover, it explores the ways in which domestic actors in Colombia reproduced or contested the international actors’ framing of the Law between 2010 and 2013.
-An approach to how domestic actors reproduced or contested international agendas in relation to the creation and approval of the Law needs to illuminate what was at issue in the domestic, national and global arenas and how those levels of debate facilitated or hampered the implementation of the initiative.
+An approach to how domestic actors reproduced or contested international agendas in relation to the creation and approval of the Law illuminates what was at issue in the domestic, national, and global arenas and how these levels of debate facilitated or hampered the implementation of the initiative.